-- Community pharmacy services play an important role in supporting the services provided by GP practices and Primary Care Networks and other community based health services as reflected by the changes in the essential, advanced and locally commissioned services as described in this report. - Sunderland has an adequate number of community pharmacies to meet the needs of patients who require necessary (essential) services such as dispensed medicines. - There is currently adequate provision of NHS pharmaceutical services across Sunderland.
-There is no access to community pharmacy services within the Coalfields locality during most of the extended GP hours on weekday evenings and generally on Sundays and weekday evenings.
-Though these wider opening hours are not classified as part of essential services, their availability in the locality could improve access and choice for the local population.
-This does not highlight a specific need for additional community pharmacies in the Coalfields locality though access issues should be better understood to establish whether any further action is required. - The existing 100-hour pharmacies are important to meet the needs of patients by extending access to pharmaceutical services outside core hours when other pharmacies are closed. - In addition to the three 100-hour pharmacies, a number of other pharmacy services, located in Shopping Centres and supermarkets, provide extended opening hours as supplementary hours which, if reduced could impact on access for the population of Sunderland.
-Should this be the case, a detailed review of pharmaceutical provision would need to be undertaken to explore provision within this locality.
-Early involvement of the LPC and local community pharmacies in this process would allow for local solutions to be explored. - The level of planned development is unlikely to require new pharmacy contracts to be issued for the areas of development within the time period covered by this PNA, due to satisfactory cover from already existing pharmacies. - A significant number of community pharmacies provide advanced services that seek to improve the safe and effective use of medicines.
-We would wish to encourage the wider healthcare system to make greater use of these advanced services and also that referrals via healthcare services such as GP practices and secondary care services further utilise newer services in particular regarding Pharmacy First and the discharge medicine service. - There is adequate provision of existing locally commissioned services across Sunderland, although access and equity of provision could be improved for some services.
-Other community pharmacies would be willing to provide these services if commissioned.
+- 1. Community pharmacy services play an important role in supporting the services provided by GP practices and Primary Care Networks and other community-based health services.
+This is reflected by the changes in the essential, advanced and locally commissioned services as described in this report. - 2.
+Sunderland has an adequate number of community pharmacies to meet the needs of patients who require necessary (essential) services such as dispensed medicines. - 3.
+There is currently adequate provision of NHS pharmaceutical services across Sunderland.
+Most areas benefit from wider opening hours although these are not classified as part of essential services.
+Their availability in the Coalfield locality could improve access and choice for the local population in the future, although this has not been identified as a specific need in this assessment. - 4.
+The existing 100-hour pharmacies are important to meet the needs of patients by extending access to pharmaceutical services outside core hours when other pharmacies are closed. - 5.
+In addition to the three 100-hour pharmacies, a number of other pharmacy services, located in Shopping Centres and supermarkets, provide extended opening hours as supplementary hours.
+A reduction of this provision could impact on access for the population of Sunderland.
+Should this be the case, a detailed review of pharmaceutical provision would need to be undertaken to explore provision within the respective locality.
+Early involvement of Community Pharmacy Durham and Sunderland and local community pharmacies in this process would allow for local solutions to be explored. - 6.
+The level of planned housing development is unlikely to require new pharmacy contracts to be issued for the areas of development within the time period covered by this PNA, due to satisfactory cover from already existing pharmacies.

-- With regard to locally commissioned services, public health, the ICB and PCNs should ensure that commissioned services meet local health needs and that future changes serve to maintain or improve equity, access and choice. - Commissioners of NHS as well as local pharmacy services should consider how to communicate about the availability of services with the population of Sunderland and with other healthcare professional teams to increase engagement and interaction with services. - Availability of translation and interpreting services is not well known by residents and relevant stakeholders should work together to raise awareness of this important offer. - Out of area provision impacts not only the delivery of dispensing services but also the provision and accessibility of enhanced or locally commissioned services, especially where areas border each other.
+- 7. A significant number of community pharmacies provide advanced services that seek to improve the safe and effective use of medicines.
+Greater use of these advanced services as well as referrals via healthcare services such as GP practices and secondary care services for newer services such as Pharmacy First and the discharge medicine service would be encouraged. - 8.
+There is adequate provision of existing locally commissioned services across Sunderland, although access and equity of provision could be improved for some services.
+Other community pharmacies have indicated interest to provide these services if commissioned. - 9.
+With regard to locally commissioned services, public health, the ICB and PCNs should ensure that commissioned services meet local health needs and that future changes serve to maintain or improve equity, access and choice. - 10.
+Community pharmacies and commissioners should work together promoting pharmaceutical services to residents and healthcare professionals to increase engagement and interaction with services. - 11.
+Availability of translation and interpreting services for pharmacy services is not well known by residents and relevant stakeholders should work together to raise awareness of this important offer. - 12.
+Out of area provision impacts not only the delivery of dispensing services but also the provision and accessibility of enhanced or locally commissioned services, especially where areas border each other.
 Commissioners should take cross border issues into account and consult with relevant stakeholders when they are reviewing, commissioning or decommissioning services, to avoid or mitigate against creating inequity of provision for the local population.